People Ask How We Feel About Their "Am I The Jerk?" Stories

 Pexels

 “So my father has recently shared with myself and my sister what he is updating his will to.

-The will is going to state that obviously my sister and I are each going to get half which is fine.
+Back to the will now, in the event my sister passes all the estate goes to me, if I pass my share goes to my daughter.
 The issue comes with the executor of the estate, I have told my dad it should be my wife whom have I been married to for 15 years.

-My dad says it should be my sister since she is blood.
+My dad says it should be my sister since she is b***d.
 I told my dad it’s his decision ultimately but I wouldn’t want to have my wife asking for permission on making financial decisions for my daughter so I told my father if my wife isn’t in charge of her estate to just leave it all to my sister.

 My thought is that I have been married for 15 years and it is very insulting that you don’t trust my wife whom you have known for over 15 years to manage an estate you leave my daughter.